 We all understand the need to eat.
 We often forget, though, what we eat might influence how we feel.
 We sometimes choose snacks based on what looks or sounds good in the moment, without paying much attention to how it will affect us.

-Many foods make us happy while we’re eating — think ice cream, cookies, candy, French fries and fried chicken — but these foods can leave us feeling tired and lethargic within an hour of consuming them.
+Many foods make us happy while we’re eating, think ice cream, cookies, candy, French fries and fried chicken.
+But these foods can leave us feeling tired and lethargic within an hour of consuming them.

 It’s common to feel bloated, tired, foggy or just plain sick after eating greasy, fatty foods or to experience a rush of energy followed by an energy crash when consuming sugary foods.

 Want to feel great, not only while you’re eating, but an hour or more later?
-Try adding these 11 clean and healthy foods into your diet.
+Try adding these 11 healthy foods into your diet.
 They’re sure to keep you feeling good and energized long after you’ve enjoyed them.